-If you are seeking a leadership position, have been recently promoted or hired into a supervisory position, or are looking to further develop your leadership skills, Madison College's Leadership Certificate is for you.
+If you are seeking a leadership position, have been recently promoted or hired into a supervisory position, or are looking to further develop your leadership skills, Madison College's Essentials of Leadership Series is for you.

-Choose the topics you need, or complete the series to earn our Essentials of Leadership Certificate.
+Choose the topics you need, or complete the Leadership Essentials Series to earn our Essentials of Leadership Badge.

 As a an overall collaboration of (standard) leadership resources and practices, Leadership Essentials examines the practical behaviors and experiences associated with leading individuals and teams in day-to-day operational functions.
 These essentials serve as the foundation for more advanced applications of leadership practices, incorporating the various styles of leadership, applications of appropriate leadership traits, and the flexibility necessary to recognize the individual needs and talents of the leader and his/her reporting domain.